171930433/vtk-examples/src/PythonicAPI.md

 [BillboardTextActor3D](/PythonicAPI/Visualization/BillboardTextActor3D) | Label points with billboards.
 [ColoredAnnotatedCube](/PythonicAPI/Visualization/ColoredAnnotatedCube) | How to color the individual faces of an annotated cube.
 [CollisionDetection](/PythonicAPI/Visualization/CollisionDetection) | Collison between two spheres.
+[CreateBFont](/PythonicAPI/VisualizationAlgorithms/CreateBFont) | A scanned image clipped with a scalar value of 1/2 its maximum intensity produces a mixture of quadrilaterals and triangles.
 [CubeAxesActor](/PythonicAPI/Visualization/CubeAxesActor) | Display three orthogonal axes with  with labels.
 [CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | Gaussian and Mean curvatures of a surface with arrows colored by elevation to display the normals.
 [DataSetSurface](/PythonicAPI/VisualizationAlgorithms/DataSetSurface) | Cutting a hexahedron with a plane.
 The red line on the surface shows the cut.